heroku/heroku-mcp-server/README.md

 ### Application Management

 - `list_apps` - List all Heroku apps.
-You can filter apps by owned, collaborator, team, and private spaces.
+You can filter apps by personal, collaborator, team, or space.
 - `get_app_info` - Get detailed information about an app, including its configuration, dynos, and add-ons.
-- `create_app` - Create a new app with customizable settings for region, team, and private spaces.
+- `create_app` - Create a new app with customizable settings for region, team, and space.
 - `rename_app` - Rename an existing app.
 - `transfer_app` - Transfer ownership of an app to another user or team.
 - `deploy_to_heroku` - Deploy projects to Heroku with an `app.json` configuration, supporting team deployments, private spaces, and environment setups.